ckan/ckanext-scheming/README.md

 scheming.dataset_fallback = false
 ```

+[!NOTE]
+> Schemas for datasets, groups, and organizations can be defined using either **JSON** or **YAML** files.
+The extension [automatically detects the format based on the file extension](./ckanext/scheming/loader.py) (`.json`, `.yaml`, or `.yml`).
+While examples often show YAML for datasets and JSON for organizations, you are free to use whichever format you prefer for any entity type.

 ## Schema Types
 With this plugin, you can customize the group, organization, and dataset entities in CKAN.
 Adding and enabling a schema will modify the forms used to update and create each entity, indicated by the respective `type` property at the root level.
 Such as `group_type`, `organization_type`, and `dataset_type`.
 Non-default types are supported properly as is indicated throughout the examples.